dengking/compiler-principle/docs/Books/龙书/3-Lexical-Analysis/3.7-From-Regular-Expressions-to-Automata/index.md

 ## 3.7.1 Conversion of an NFA to a DFA

+> NOTE:
+>
-> NOTE: The subset construction explained in this book is too abstract to grasp, [wikipedia's explanation about this algorithm](https://en.wikipedia.org/wiki/Powerset_construction) is more intuitionistic.
+> The subset construction explained in this book is too abstract to grasp, [wikipedia's explanation about this algorithm](https://en.wikipedia.org/wiki/Powerset_construction) is more intuitionistic.

-The general idea behind the subset construction is that each state of the constructed DFA corresponds to a set of NFA states.
+The general idea behind the **subset construction** is that each state of the constructed DFA corresponds to a set of NFA states.
 After reading input $a_1 a_2 \dots a_n$, the DFA is in that state which corresponds to the set of states that the NFA can reach, from its start state, following paths labeled $a_1 a_2 \dots a_n$.

+> NOTE:
+>
+> 一、因为NFA在同一个字符可能有多个转换，因此"each state of the constructed DFA corresponds to a set of NFA states"

-It is p ossible that the number of DFA states is exponential in the number of NFA states, which could lead to difficulties when we try to implement this DFA.
-However, part of the p ower of the automaton-based approach to lexical analysis is that for real languages, the NFA and DFA have approximately the same number of states, and the exponential behavior is not seen.
+It is possible that the number of DFA states is **exponential** in the number of NFA states, which could lead to difficulties when we try to implement this DFA.
+However, part of the power of the automaton-based approach to lexical analysis is that for real languages, the NFA and DFA have approximately the same number of states, and the exponential behavior is not seen.

 **Algorithm 3.20** : The *subset construction* of a DFA from an NFA.